 Exploration of the development, maintenance and termination of interpersonal relationships.
 The focus is on effective verbal and nonverbal interactions between two people, highlighting methods of initiating and maintaining effective communication with, and understanding of, others through learning and applying interpersonal communication theory.
 Credit: 1 high school credit Length: 1 Semester Prerequisite: CCP Eligibility This is a semester-long course that will provide one full high school English credit.
 COM2206 is also offered for three semester college credits through Sinclair Community College (SCC) for students who meet SCC's requirements.
-Mathematics Courses The Ohio Department of Education requires that all students take four (4) credits of high school mathematics and that all students progress through at least Algebra II or its equivalent.
+Mathematics Courses The Ohio Department of Education requires that all students take four (4) credits of high school mathematics and that all students progress through at least Algebra II or its equivalent, which could be Quantitative Reasoning and Data Science Foundations.
 Students will be guided to a pathway based upon the career field they choose as well as their previous math courses.